ReznoRMichael/hollow-knight-completion-check/README.md

 ## Version History

-* v1.6.0 Upcoming:
+* v1.6.0 2022-01-12:

   — **General Changes:**
   ✅ Increased scrollbar width.
   ✅ Switch between two Modes: File or Text.
 File Mode set as default.
-  ✅ More descriptive location names in the Console Tab.
+  ✅ More descriptive location names in the Secret Console Tab.
   ✅ Several text description changes for improved readability.

   — **Bug Fixes:**
   ✅ Fixed Mr. Mushroom status bug where it was marked as green one step too early. (thanks to Perseus)
-  ✅ Fixed Unbreakable Charms not obtained after Banishment: now are recognized, not included in True Completion % and have their entry names in gray.
+  ✅ Fixed Unbreakable Charms not obtained after Banishment: are now recognized, not included in True Completion % and have their entry names faded out.

   — **(New) Game Statistics** additions:
   ✅ Grimm's Tent: Secret Room (missable).